I was wondering why there appears to be a general public perception that wedding videographers are very expensive.

-This will vary so much because videographers tend to vary a lot in terms of their quality and scope of their deliverables.
+This will vary so much because videographers tend to vary a lot in terms of the quality and scope of their deliverables.
 To craft a beautifully edited highlights wedding film takes a long time and there is definitely a value placed on labor.

 Weddings are seasonal and the vast majority of wedding businesses need to continue operating all year round to support admin and inquiries.
-Therefore, there will be months where a full-time wedding videographer has no income at all.
+Therefore, there will be months when a full-time wedding videographer has no income at all.

 This needs to be factored into the wedding videographers’ rates.